 Pakistan is a place with some pretty complex visa procedures and a lot of outdated information on government and embassy websites.
-In essence, independent travel is becoming more difficult, yet is still possible.
+In essence, independent travel is slowly becoming less difficult, depending on your nationality.

 You’ll need a letter of invitation from a registered Pakistani tour operator and you’ll then need to complete the visa application for a tourist visa.
 This will involve entering details about your grandparents and their professions, providing an itinerary of your proposed trip, and providing proof of your employment status and available funds.
 It can all feel a little overwhelmingly invasive, but they are the rules and sticking to them normally results in a visa being issued within two weeks of your application arriving at your local Pakistan Embassy.

 For our itineraries in Pakistan we work with a local partner who can help us to gain group tourist visas.
 These are easier to obtain and are issued on arrival.
 This is only open to citizens of around 20 countries (most of the EU, Australia, USA and UK are included on the list).
 You are welcome to contact us for further details.